View Marilyn Walsh's Obituary on scrantontimes.com and share memories

 |

-She is survived by her daughters, Ann Collett and husband, Thomas, Gainesville, Fla.; Elizabeth M. Devine and husband, Sean Devine, M.D., Scranton; and Molly Sullivan and husband, Dennis, Scranton.
-She most enjoyed her role as grandmother to her eight grandchildren, William and Magen Collett, Gainesville, Fla.; Molly, Clare, and Grace Devine, Scranton; and Patrick, Shamus, and Liam Sullivan, Scranton.
+She is survived by her daughters, Ann Collett and husband, Thomas, Gainesville, Fla.; Elizabeth M. Devine and husband, Sean Devine, M.D., Scranton; and Molly Sullivan and husband, Dennis, Scranton; a brother, Eugene Donahue and wife, Erin, Clarks Green.
+She most enjoyed her role as grandmother to her eight grandchildren, William and Magen Collett, Gainesville, Fla.; Molly, Clare and Grace Devine, Scranton; and Patrick, Shamus and Liam Sullivan, Scranton.

 The funeral will be Wednesday, Nov.
-27, from the Thomas J. Hughes Funeral Home, 1240 St. Ann's St., Scranton, with a Mass of Christian Burial at 10 a.m. at St. Patrick's Church, 1403 Jackson St., Scranton.
+27, from the Thomas J. Hughes Funeral Home Inc., 1240 St. Ann's St., with a Mass of Christian Burial at 10 a.m. at St. Patrick's Church, 1403 Jackson St., Scranton.
 Entombment will follow at Cathedral Cemetery.
 Anyone attending is asked to proceed directly to the church the morning of the funeral.